A twist on ring morphisms and crepant contractions: Introduction

 \subsection{Spherical twists induced by Frobenius exact categories}

+Let $\cR$ be a ring.
 Given an object $X$ in an $\cR$-linear Frobenius exact category $\cE$ satisfying mild conditions (see \cref{frob set up sect} for the precise details), we are able to specify when the twist around the quotient morphism $\pi \colon \End_\cE(X) \to \uEnd_\cE(X)$ is spherical.
 The key point is roughly that $F$ is spherical if the action of the suspension functor on the object is periodic up to additive closure.
 The precise statement is the following.

-\begin{thmx}[{\ref{summary theorem}}] Suppose that $\add_{\uE} \Sigma^k X = \add_{\uE} X$ for some integer $0 \leq k \leq \dim \cR$, and $\Ext^{i}_{\uE}(X, X) = 0$ for all $0 < i < k$.
+\begin{thmx}[{\ref{summary theorem}}] Suppose that $\add_{\uE} \Sigma^t X = \add_{\uE} X$ for some integer $2 \leq t \leq \dim \cR$, and $\Ext^{i}_{\uE}(X, X) = 0$ for all $0 < i < t$.
 Write $\Lambda = \End_\cE(X)$ and $\Lambda_\con = \uEnd_\cE(X)$.
 Then, the functor

 is spherical.
 Moreover, the twist around $F$ is $\cT = \Rderived{\Hom_\Lambda}(\ker \pi, -)$ and the cotwist is

 \end{thmx}